2026 United States Senate election in Montana

-The 2026 United States Senate election in Montana will be held on November 6, 2026, to elect a member of the United States Senate to represent the state of Montana.
-Primary elections will be held on June 2, 2026.
-Two-term Republican Steve Daines, who was re-elected in 2020 with 55.0% of the vote, has filed for reelection.
+The 2026 United States Senate election in Montana will be held on November 3, to elect a member of the United States Senate to represent the state of Montana.
+Republican U.S. Attorney Kurt Alme, Democratic Air Force officer Alani Bankhead, and independent former University of Montana president Seth Bodnar are the major candidates.
+Republican incumbent Steve Daines is not seeking a third term.